What to do with Your 401k Plan if You’ve Lost Your Job.

 It’s stressful to lose your job.
 It’s additionally stressful to have to decide what to do with your 401(k) during this time.
-Here are a few options to help make this decision easier.
+Here’s a few options to help make this decision easier.

 If you’re fired or laid off, it’s your right to move money from your 401(k) account to an IRA (Individual Retirement Account) without paying income taxes.
 This process is called a “rollover IRA”.